justinnhli/dynamic-fok-paper/outline.md

                 * [Koriat1993HowDoWe]
                 * [Koriat2001TheCombinedContributions]
             * makes sense from a computational perspective: cue familiarity is cheap and should be used as a gate
+        * considered pre-retrieval in Florer2000FeelingsOfKnowing
+            * unclear how this is different from recognition in that paper
     * Bryce's notes
         * experiment results contradict competition hypothesis ([Schreiber1998TheRelationBetween])
         * (I need to reread this because I'm not sure how it's different from Koriat's 1993 paper above also discussing accessibility)